 Step 1: Get a Dental Exam

 Although it’s not a requirement across all home aligner brands, you should receive a comprehensive dental exam before starting any orthodontic treatment.
+If you are coming up on your twice-yearly dental visit, there is no need to schedule an extra appointment.

 Home aligner treatment doesn’t include any office visits, so you should start in good oral health.